Elesionore/PPE1-2023/journal de Solomiia.md

 11 directories

-I am adding new phrases in web version of Git, i want to see if it commits changes
+I am adding new phrases in web version of Git, i want to see if it commits changes Seems i have done it...with the help of tokens

+## what if i add more phrases ?